sammieerne/NFL-Injury-Analysis/README.md

 Models: Contains the models that we created based on the data

-PowerBI: Contains PowerBI files that we used to visualize the data
+Visualizations: Contains files that we used to visualize the data

 Schedule: Contains information on the schedule of NFL seasons between '19'-20 and '22-'23